bitlogik/Conserity/README.md

 cat /etc/machine-id | sha256sum | cut -c1-8
 ```

-For now, the remote instance provider (for automatic Shamir install) is Linode.
+For now, the remote instances provider (for automatic Shamir install) is Linode.
-We plan to add many ohters providers such as :
+We plan to add many others providers such as :
 * DigitalOcean
 * Vultr
 * Scaleway